nubeone/tfs-extensions/src/changelog-generator/README.md

 # Replace tokens task for Visual Studio Team Services
-This extension contains a Changelog Generator task for VS Team Services to generate Changelogs from git commits.
+This extension contains a Changelog Generator task for VS Team Services to generate Changelog from git commits and wirte it to a file.

 # How to use the build/release task
 1. After installing the extension, upload your project to VSTS.